NewProfilePic App: Innocent Photo Fun, or a Privacy Risk?

 "The app probably has an ongoing way of feeding information about you back to its owner, so I would delete it immediately," Sullivan said.
 "Same for the cat theory.
 I don't know what they are doing with non-picture data.
 But every piece of info you share ends up in the horrible ad-tech ecosystem, with inferences drawn that would shock you."

-The Snopes article notes that the app's requested permissions are similar to those of other mainstream apps.
+The app's requested permissions are similar to those of other mainstream apps.

 "I do agree this app doesn't ask for more than many apps .... which doesn't make it right, but that's not suspicious on its own," Sullivan said.